 “I have never cared what something costs; I care what it’s worth” - Ari Emanuel

-M&A deals are notoriously problematic and getting an acquisition right can’t be distilled into one formula, but a set of sound principles can help considerably.
+M&A deals are notoriously problematic and getting a potential acquisition right can’t be distilled into one formula, but a set of sound commercial due diligence principles can help considerably.

 Find Your ‘Why?’